REV. FR. JON MAGOULIAS

 We are pleased to welcome all visitors to our Parish and we pray that our Lord bless them through the intercessions of the All-Holy Theotokos and Ever-Virgin Mary.
 We invite you to join us for church services regularly and to pray with our Christian family.

 Immediately following the Divine Liturgy this Sunday, we would like you to join us in the Very Rev. Emmanuel Papageorge Cultural Center for Christian Fellowship.
-Fellowship Hour will be hosted by our Dance Group Parents and we ask families to please bring refreshments for all to enjoy during Fellowship Hour.
+This Sunday, our Parents Support Group for our Greek Folk Dance Ministry will host Fellowship Hour.
+We ask families to please bring refreshments for all to enjoy.

 May you have a blessed week!